platformsh/platformsh-docs/glossary.rst

 .. glossary::
   :sorted:

+  API
+    :term:`Platform.sh` provides a REST API (Application Programming Interface) which allows you to interact whith it.
+Both the :term:`Platform UI` and the :term:`Platform CLI` are fully integrated with the :term:`Platform API`.

   Application
     Your application regroups all your code and configuration files that you want to deploy.

   Branch
-    A cloned version of a code base that is used to develop and test an update before it is applied to the original code base.
+    A versioned copy of your :term:`Git` content.
+A :term:`branch` is used to develop a specific feature and test an update, before it is :term:`merged` and deployed on the live environment.
+    :term:`Platform.sh` extends the concept of a :term:`Git` branch to the :term:`environment` level.

   Commerce Marketplace
     A marketplace of services that extend Drupal Commerce.